 What should I buy for a car cover in Australia?
 This is the question - not should I buy a car cover!

-Hot sun, drought,heavy rain, hail and buzzing insects: all these things irritate us to no end in Australia.
+Hot sun, drought,heavy rain, hail and buzzing insects: all these things irritate us to no end so what should I buy for a car cover in Australia?

 Incidentally, your car probably doesn’t like all those things too.